ualsg/dt-definitions/README.md

 ---
 ## How to Cite

-If you reference this work, please use the following BibTeX citation:
+If you reference this work in a scientific context, please cite this paper:

+Abdelrahman M, Macatulad E, Lei B, Quintana M, Miller C, Biljecki F (2025): What is a Digital Twin anyway?
+Deriving the definition for the built environment from over 15,000 scientific publications.
+Building and Environment, 274: 112748. doi: 10.1016/j.buildenv.2025.112748

 ```bibtex
 @article{abdelrahman2025digitaltwin,